Alois Alzheimer: Auguste Deter

 In 1901, Alzheimer observed a patient at the Frankfurt asylum named Auguste Deter.
 The 51-year-old patient had strange behavioral symptoms, including a loss of short-term memory; she became his obsession over the coming years.
 Auguste Deter was a victim of the politics of the time in the psychiatric community; the Frankfurt asylum was too expensive for her husband.
 Herr Deter made several requests to have his wife moved to a less expensive facility, but Alzheimer intervened in these requests.
-Frau Deter, as she was known, remained at the Frankfurt asylum, where Alzheimer had made a deal to receive her records and brain upon her death.
+Auguste D., as she was known, remained at the Frankfurt asylum, where Alzheimer had made a deal to receive her records and brain upon her death, paying for the remainder of her stay in return.

-On 8 April 1906, Frau Deter died, and Alzheimer had her medical records and brain brought to Munich where he was working in Kraepelin's laboratory.
+On 8 April 1906, Auguste Deter died, and Alzheimer had her medical records and brain brought to Munich where he was working in Kraepelin's laboratory.
 With two Italian physicians, he used the newly developed Bielschowsky stain to identify amyloid plaques and neurofibrillary tangles.
-These brain anomalies would become identifiers of what later became known as Alzheimer's disease.
+These brain anomalies became identifiers of what is now known as Alzheimer's disease.